missinglink/passport-facebook-canvas/README.md

 ### Configuring Secure Canvas Url

-As far as I know, Facebook has deprecated `Canvas Url` in favour of `Secure Canvas Url` and so requires setting up an SSL cert.
+Facebook has deprecated `Canvas Url` in favour of `Secure Canvas Url` and so requires setting up an SSL cert.
 You can produce a `self-signed certificate` with a command such as this: (don't set a password for a testing cert)
 ```bash
 # Ubuntu
 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout self_signed_ssl.key -out self_signed_ssl.crt